jjjchens235/kimball-dwh-notes/Ch03_Retail.md

 	1. new dimension attributes, if new attributes are discovered, new columns can be created.
 For values that are only available after a point in time, those values before can be populated with 'Not Applicable'.
 	2. New dimensions: You can add the dimension to the fact table by adding a new FK and populating it correctly with values of the primary key from the dim table.
 	3. New measured facts:
-		- If the new fact is available at the same grain from the same measurement event, the fact can ee easily added to the fact table.
+		- If the new fact is available at the same grain from the same measurement event, the fact can be easily added to the fact table.
 		- If the new fact tables are only available from a point in time forward, populate missing values as NULL
 		- If the fact occurs at a different grain, then a new fact table will need to be created.